 The role of a Care Worker includes helping the elderly to be more independent.
 You could assist them with washing, bathing, administering medication or even just being a companion for them.

 The role of a Support Worker involves supporting people with different disabilities to lead a more meaningful and fulfilling life.
 This role includes supporting service users in their home with different tasks or helping them get out into the community.

 With our exclusive Alina Homecare Academy, we’ll provide you with all the training you’ll need.
 No previous experience or qualifications are necessary.
-If you have a positive can-do attitude and want to make a difference, contact your local Alina Homecare Team to find out more today!
+If you have a positive can do attitude and want to make a difference, contact your local Alina Homecare Team to learn more today!

 If you’re confident behind the wheel and love to help others feel the same, why not consider becoming a driving instructor?
 You’d help people of all ages and abilities to develop their skills and confidence on the road.
 This is a great job if you’re looking for a flexible position.

 However, becoming a driving instructor can be costly.
 Legally, you would either have to purchase a new car or adapt your current car for it to have a dual control system.
 Also, there are many other ongoing expenses such as specialist insurance, fuel and regular servicing.

 If you have good customer service skills and are looking for a busy or active role, working in retail could be a great fit for you.
 Often, you can choose to work part time or full time, allowing you to find a work life balance.
 In retail, there are a range of positions you could apply for.
 Perhaps you’re looking to use your skills in a managerial role or if you’re looking for a role with less stress, a cashier could be a great option too.